Shaz3e/S3-Wordpress/README.md

 ### Libraries
  - Hosted on CDN (external libraries option)
- - Use Bootstrap
- - Use Bootstrap Theme
+ - Use Bootstrap v4.0
- - Use Font Awesome
+ - Use Font Awesome v5.0.8
- - Use Responsive Video
+ - Use Responsive Video v1.1
+ - Use Responsive Text v1.2
+ - Use Lettering.js v0.7.0

 ### Reset to Defaults
  - Reset all setting to default with single click.